-Weird and wonderful spiralling foliage, each plant produces different foliage curl and each is amazing.
-The spectacular leaves are adorned with pendant, Galanthus like flowers from late autumn and into winter.
-The blooms open on stout stems and are tones of green and yellow with a soft, sweet, vanilla fragrance and up to 20 open on a stem and they can last up to three months.
+Weird and wonderful, spiralling foliage.
+Each plant produces a different foliage curl and each is amazing.
+The spectacular leaves are adorned with pendant, Galanthus (Snowdrop) like flowers from late autumn and into winter.
+The blooms open on stout stems and are tones of green and yellow with a soft, sweet, vanilla fragrance and up to 20 will open on a stem and they can last up to three months.

-Corkscrew Albuca ‘Frizzle Sizzle’ grows just like you would any other succulent, and they will be a great and fanciful houseplants for a bright spot.
+Grow Corkscrew Albuca ‘Frizzle Sizzle’ just like you would any other succulent, and they will be a great and fanciful houseplants for a bright spot.

-Corkscrew Albuca grows and flowers during winter and is mostly dormant from late summer.
+I WILL SURVIVE: Corkscrew Albuca grows and flowers during winter and is mostly dormant from late summer.
 So in winter, place in a dry spot with lots of light.
 The foliage may hang on through summer, but might look a bit dishevelled.
 If you are growing it as a house plant, ideally pop it outside in winter every so often so it can get the cool temperatures required to induce flowering.
 Don’t forget, in some climates they are dormant over summer, you haven’t killed it - it will be back (in autumn)!
 Also sometimes the leaf tips turn brown when they flower, this is normal.

 In pots ensure you choose a cactus/succulent potting mix for best results as it offers the sharp drainage they need.
 Choose a pot with drainage holes to ensure they don’t end up sitting in water.
 Use a diluted, liquid fertiliser in winter/spring to keep them happy and healthy.
 They aren’t heavy feeders so will forgive you if you forget.

 Supplied as: Pots